 orgtbl-to-generic function shows a complete

 list of parameters, each of which can be passed through to

 orgtbl-to-texinfo, and any other function

-two arguments.
-The first argument is the property list consisting of
+hline.
+The second argument is the property list consisting of

 parameters specified in the ‘#+ORGTBL: SEND’ line.
 Please share your

 translator functions by posting them to the Org users mailing list,